nkullman/bikedata/README.md

 You can access our visualization at [http://cse512-15s.github.io/a3-nkullman-gclenagh/](http://cse512-15s.github.io/a3-nkullman-gclenagh/) or download this repository and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.

-Within the visualization, you have the following interactivity controls at your disposal:
+Within the visualization, the following interactivity controls are at your disposal:
 - A brush to select a range of maximum daily temperatures
 - A brush to select a range of daily precipitation amounts
 - A brush to select a range of calendar days
-- A radio button to select only weekdays or weekends Any time a selection is made with these controls, the visualization is updated to show only those days matching the criteria
+- A radio button to select only weekdays or weekends For each brush, the brushed selection can be narrowed/widened and translated.

+Any time a selection is made with these controls, the visualization is updated to show only those days matching the selected criteria.
+The aggregated lines are recalculated and repainted based on selection, and the board showing the number of days in the display is also recalculated.
+Details about each non-aggregate line on the graph are available through hovering.

 ## Story Board